sameli/expense-droid/README.md

 * Filter search for title
 * Sort transactions
 * Photo field for transactions (Add a "take photo" button to the edit activity)
+* Chart transactions based on type or date

 ## TODO